 - In new construction, hardwood flooring should be one of the last items installed.
 All work involving water or potential ground debris (plumbing, dry wall, etc.) should be completed prior to wood flooring being installed.
 Heating and air systems should be fully operating, maintaining a consistent room temperature at 60-80° F and a constant relative humidity of 35-55%. - Flooring should not be delivered until the building has been closed in and cement work, plastering, painting, and other materials are completely dry.
-New concrete and plaster should be cured and at least 60 to 90 days old.

-- Check basements and under floor crawl space to be sure that they are dry and well ventilated to avoid damage caused by moisture.
-Crawl spaces must have a black polyurethane film as a vapor retarder. - Moisture content of both the sub-floor and the flooring should be checked and recorded before any work begins - Solid wood flooring should be stored in the same environment in which it is expected to perform.
-Flooring should be at the job site at least 72 hours prior to installation for acclimation., (in dryer climents 5- 7 days might be necessery) or as long as needed in order to meet the proper installation requirements.
-Open the cartons to allow the flooring to acclimate.
-The solid flooring must be properly acclimated and conditioned to temperature and humidity conditions prior to proceeding with installation.
-Follow the NWFA guidelines for acclimation (www.nwfa.org) on the job site and moisture equalibrium.
-For wide-width solid flooring (3" or wider), there should be no more than 2 percent diffrence in moisture content between properly acclimated wood flooring and subflooring materials. - Handle with care.
+New concrete and plaster should be cured and at least 30 days prior to moisture testing. - Check basements and under floor crawl space to be sure that they are dry and well ventilated to avoid damage caused by moisture.
+Crawl spaces must have a minimum 6 mil black polyurethane film as a vapor retarder on the ground surface if the crawl space is not finished with cement. - Moisture content of both the sub-floor and the flooring should be checked and recorded before any work begins. - Flooring should be at the job site at least 48 hours prior to installation for acclimation.
+The solid flooring must be properly acclimated to temperature and humidity conditions prior to proceeding with installation.
+Do not open cartons until ready to install.
+Follow the NWFA guidelines for acclimation (www.nwfa.org) on the job site and moisture equilibrium. - Handle with care.
 Do not stand on ends.
-Store flooring in a dry place, being sure to provide at least a four-inch air spee on or around cartons. - Do not store directly upon on grade concrete or next to outside walls.
-Cartons should be placed in the installation area. - The installation site should have consistent room temperature of 60°-80° F and a constant relative humidity level of 35-55% for a minimum of 5 days prior to installation of any flooring product. - Solid flooring is for on grade or above grade installation only and cannot be installed in full bathrooms or other high moisture areas. - Solid Flooring cannot be installed over Radiant Heat.
+Store flooring in a dry place, being sure to provide at least a four-inch air space on or around cartons. - Do not store directly upon on grade concrete or next to outside walls.
+Cartons should be placed in the installation area. - The installation site should have consistent room temperature of 60°-80° F and a constant relative humidity level of 35-55% for a minimum of 5 days prior to installation of any flooring product. - Solid wood flooring is for on grade or above grade installation only and cannot be installed in full bathrooms or other high moisture areas. - Some solid wood Flooring can be installed over Radiant Heat using the floating floor method on or above grade.
+See approved species below or check with your distributor.